The 25% Drag on Your Forecast

 The Acceleration Playbook: Compressing the Cycle

 You cannot force a buyer to move faster than their internal process allows, but you can remove the friction you control.
-If your $60k deals are taking 180 days instead of 120, you are bleeding EBITDA.
+If your $60k deals are taking 180 days instead of 120, you are reducing EBITDA.
 Here is the operational fix.

 1. Institutionalize Multi-Threading